user00000001/Tesra/docs/specifications/cli_user_guide.md

 The config parameter specifies the file path of the genesis block for the current Ontolgy node.
 Default value is main net config.

 --disable-event-log
 The disable-event-log parameter is used to disable the event log output when the smart contract is executed to improve the node transaction execution performance.
-The Ontology node enables the event log output function by default.
+The Tesranode node enables the event log output function by default.

 --endheight
 The endheight parameter specifies the end height of the imported block.
 If the block height specified by --endheight is less than the maximum height of the block file, it will only be imported to the height specified by --endheight and the rest blocks will stop importing.
 The default value is 0, which means import all the blocks.